TritonDataCenter/rfd/rfd/0099/README.md

 specific names when needed (`marlin_agent_jobs_running`).
 Labels should be used to break generic metrics into specific measurements.
 These two things allow for more powerful queries to be made at the monitoring dashboard.

+Names chosen for metrics are deceptively important.
+Changing names of metrics after they have been running in the wild should be considered a breaking change.
+Changing names of metrics results in a couple possibly unforeseen consequences.
+The first is that dashboards and queries have to be recreated to use the new metric name.
+The second, and more deceptive reason, is that changing names make historical metric queries much more difficult, if not impossible.

+This will be covered more in-depth in RFD 91, as this applies specifically to the instrumentation of applications.

 ### CLI Usage
 It may be useful to provide a CLI wrapper around this library to dynamically